vacp2p/vac.dev/_posts/2019-12-03-fixing-whisper-with-waku.md

 published: true
 permalink: /fixing-whisper-with-waku
 categories: research
 summary: A research log.
-Why Whisper can't scale and how to fix it.
+Why Whisper doesn't scale and how to fix it.
 image: /assets/img/whisper_scalability.png
 ---